andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 2: Create a Resource Group</h2>

-1. Locate the search bar and type "Research Groups".
+1. Locate the search bar and type "Research groups".
 2. To create a new item, click on the "+ Create" button located in the top left-corner next to the "Manage View" option.
    <ol type="a">
       <li>Choose your subscription (For Ex: Azure Subscription 1).</li>